syrGitHub/HCAN/README.md

 ## :sparkles: How to Run the Code:

 1. Install Python 3.6, PyTorch 1.9.0.
+2. Install requirements. pip install -r requirements.txt
-2. Train the model.
+3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder ./scripts.
 Now you can reproduce the experiment results by:

 ```javascript
 sh ./scripts/ETTh1.sh